Shared Ownership

 Who’s eligible?

 You can buy with a partner, friend or sibling but you don’t need to.
-Generally, your household income will be under £80,000 a year, you won’t own another property, you’ll have a good credit history and some savings.
-It’s all dependant on satisfactory affordability checks.
+Your household income will need to be under £80,000 a year and you must not be able to purchase a suitable property on the open market.

 Woman and man sitting at table talking to each other